PMcTwist/Machine_Learn_Project/README.md

 <b>Outcome</b>
 <p>
   The outcome from this project shows a pattern of high markets in the spring and lowest markets in the early winter months.
+Unfortunatly, the scale of the prices are not in the right range.
+We would need to further develop our models to predict for missing feature data so that our initial model could predict the proper scale of prices.
+And if we did that, realistically there would be no need for initial model because we would have one predicting the future already.
 </p>

 ![PredictionGraph](https://github.com/PMcTwist/Machine_Learn_Project/assets/36010758/6141c07f-4ab3-41a1-83d2-74305d7efca3)<?xml version="1.0" encoding="utf-8" standalone="no"?>